 Upon leaving the student movement, he served as public information officer for the multisectoral alliance Bayan, human rights alliance Karapatan and the offices of Representatives Saturnino C. Ocampo and Teodoro A. Casino.

 In January 2014, he started writing an Op-Ed column in the Manila Bulletin, one of the country’s leading newspapers.
-His “Hotspot” column now comes out twice weekly, on Tuesdays and Saturdays.
+His “Hotspot” column now comes out every Saturday.
+He also contributes to social news website Rappler.

 WHAT OTHERS SAY

-In this article title 10 must-follow thought-leaders in the Philippine tech scene, Ezra Ferraz wrote:
+In this 2014 article in Tech in Asia titled 10 must-follow thought-leaders in the Philippine tech scene, Ezra Ferraz wrote:

 Entrepreneurship in the Philippines does not happen in a void – you build your startup in the greater political and social landscape of the country, which, no matter how hard you try to shy away from the headlines, is still terribly omnipresent.
 The country still has a ton of problems, and Tonyo Cruz helps you make sense of them via his Twitter.
 His tone is mostly witty, sometimes sarcastic, and on occasion shrill, but he is always worth listening to, particularly when it comes to his many digital advocacies (#ReliefPH, #RescuePH, #abolishpork, #betterinternet #notocybercrimelaw).
 He mostly comments on political news, which though don’t apply directly to business, can begin to help you connect the dots in understanding why things are the way they are in the Philippines, entrepreneurship included.
 Just be careful not to get on Cruz’s bad side – his pen is definitely mightier than your sword.